Estimation and Inference for High Dimensional Generalized Linear Models: A Splitting and Smoothing Approach: Introduction

-Our approach, termed as Splitting and Smoothing for GLM (SSGLM), aligns with multi-sample splitting \citep{meinshausen2009p} and bagging \citep{buhlmann2002analyzing,friedman2007bagging,efron2014estimation}, and differs from the existing methods derived based on penalized regressions \citep{zhang2014confidence,buhlmann2014high,ning2017general,javanmard2018debiasing}.
-The procedure has the following novelties.
-First, we tackle the high dimensional inference problem by converting it into low dimensional estimations.
-Unlike many existing methods \citep{buhlmann2014high,javanmard2018debiasing}, our method does not require inverting a high dimensional information matrix, and is more computationally feasible and robust.
-As variable/model selection only plays an assistive role, our procedure is much less sensitive to the choice of tuning parameters, compared to the existing methods \citep{buhlmann2014high,ning2017general}.
-Second, we derive the variance estimator using a non-parametric delta method adapted to the splitting and smoothing procedure \citep{efron2014estimation,wager2018estimation}, which is free of parametric assumptions, resembles bagging \citep{buhlmann2002analyzing} and leads to confidence intervals with correct coverage probabilities.
-Thirdly, we have abandoned the stringent ``selection consistency" assumption on variable selection as required in \cite{fei2019drawing}.
-We have shown that our procedure works with a much relaxed ``sure screening'' assumption for the selection method.
-Finally, our framework facilitates hypothesis testing or drawing inferences on predetermined contrasts in the presence of high dimensional nuisance parameters.
+Our approach, termed Splitting and Smoothing for GLM (SSGLM), aligns with multi-sample splitting \citep{meinshausen2009p, wang2020debiased} and bagging \citep{buhlmann2002analyzing,friedman2007bagging,efron2014estimation}, and differs from the existing methods based on penalized regression \citep{zhang2014confidence,buhlmann2014high,ning2017general,javanmard2018debiasing}.
+The procedure has several novelties. {First, it addresses the} {high dimensional estimation problem through} the {aggregation of low dimensional estimations} {and presents computational advantages over} {other existing methods.
+For example}, {de-biased} {methods} {\citep{buhlmann2014high,javanmard2018debiasing}} {require} {well-estimated high dimensional precision matrices} {for proper} {inference} {(e.g. correct coverage probabilities), which is statistically and computationally challenging.
+Complicated procedures {that involve} choosing a large number of tuning parameters are needed to strike a balance between estimation accuracy and model complexity; see \cite{buhlmann2014high} and \cite{javanmard2014confidence}.
+In contrast, our algorithm is {more} straightforward as it avoids estimating a high dimensional precision matrix by adopting a ``split and select'' strategy} {with minimal} tuning.
+Second, we {have derived} the variance estimator using the infinitesimal jackknife method adapted to the splitting and smoothing procedure \citep{efron2014estimation}{.
+This} is free of parametric assumptions and leads to confidence intervals with correct coverage probabilities. {Third, we have relaxed the stringent ``selection consistency" assumption on variable selection, which is required in} \cite{fei2019drawing}.
+Our procedure is valid with a mild ``sure screening'' assumption for the selection method.
+Finally, our framework facilitates hypothesis testing and drawing {inference} on predetermined contrasts in the presence of high dimensional nuisance parameters.